What is the RSI indicator and how can it be used to build consistently profitable trading strategies?

 This is simply not true.

 A shorter look back period will make the RSI more sensitive, which can work well for certain trading strategies.
-A longer period may work better for other strategies.

-Test your strategy with different RSI settings and find out what really works for you.
-Never take anyone's word at face value, always test it for yourself.
+Always test your strategy with different RSI settings and find out what really works for you.

 Other people on the internet will tell you that the RSI is a lagging indicator, so it's not useful.